jasonheller/Solar-System-Viewer/README.md

 Run the Main.py, solar_animation.py and the planets.py alongside with the assets folder in the same directory

 WINDOWS:
-https://anonfiles.com/c1D1q5l5ub/main_zip
+(MAY INCLUDE ADS, IF YOU GET REDIRECTED TO A AD WEBSITE CLOSE IT AND DOWNLOAD AGAIN!) https://anonfiles.com/c1D1q5l5ub/main_zip
 Download the File, Unpack it, open the Folder and open main.exe